Biden records on total lockdown, despite request to unseal purported Reade complaint

 His call for records to be released was an apparent attempt to clear the air -- but the situation remains as murky as ever.

-After Senate Secretary Julie Adams issued a statement Monday saying that "the Secretary has no discretion to disclose" the information or records that Biden asked for -- specifically a complaint Reade says she filed with what at the time would have most likely have been the Office of Fair Employment Practices -- she responded to further queries from Biden.
+After Senate Secretary Julie Adams issued a statement Monday saying that "the Secretary has no discretion to disclose" the information or records that Biden asked for -- specifically a complaint the former Senate staffer says she filed with what at the time would have most likely been the Office of Fair Employment Practices -- she responded to further queries from Biden.

 In short, she said she can't even confirm if the records exist, and not even those involved in original complaints from the time can see them.